bakerlisa/JAVA/README.md

 # JAVA

-☕ Welcom to my Java folder!
-A majority of this langaues learning, notes and projects are here!
-Enjoy
+☕ Welcome one and all to Java.
+This was a language that I;m still not sure about.
+The backend was odd.
+It was just odd.
+But I loved the set up it then gave the frontend.
+And the langauge itself.
+Well, I don't know.
+I'm still on the fence

-Languages/Technologies: Java, Spring, Sprinboot, JS, CSS, HTML
+#### Languages/Technologies:

-all the wonderful projects and assigments from Coding Dojo as I learned Java
+Java, Spring, Sprinboot, JS, CSS, HTML

-## Best of the Best
+## Top
 1. Smuegator - https://github.com/lisabroadhead/Smugetor
 2. JoyBundler - https://github.com/lisabroadhead/JoyBundler